 May I bring my child along for the ride?

-Sure!
-Children not riding their own bike do not need to pay, but parents must sign a waiver for them during registration or at packet pick-up.
-Training wheels and tri-cycles aren’t permitted, but approved bike trailers are always welcome – but please, nothing homemade or rigged together.
+Bike trailers and seats are allowed in the 8-mile and 3-mile ride, but not on the 28-mile course.
+Children not riding their own bike do not need to pay, but parents must sign a waiver for them during registration or at packet pick-up where they will receive a tag to put on the trailer or seat.
+Training wheels and tri-cycles aren’t permitted, but approved bike trailers are always welcome—but please, nothing homemade or rigged together.